 Sentara recognizes the importance of volunteering for the professional and social development of youth.
-We believe the time and dedication of our junior volunteers provides teens with invaluable experience and the promotes Sentara mission.
-Detailed information is highlighted in the new junior volunteer packet.
+We believe the time, dedication, and collaboration with our junior volunteers provides teens with invaluable experience and leadership skills.

-Junior volunteers are between 14-18 years old and enrolled in high school.
-All applicants must be at least 14 years old and rising into the ninth grade to be eligible for the program.
+Junior volunteers are between 15-18 years old and that have completed their freshman year high school.
+All applicants must be rising into the tenth grade in fall 2019 to be eligible for the program.

 What is required?

-All volunteers accepted into the program will be provided more information regarding occupational health requirements, online education and orientation.
+- All volunteers accepted into the program will be provided more information regarding occupational health requirements and orientation.